CN3ves/5-/docs/index.md

 [go to top](#table-of-contents)

 <details><summary>With skills being all the actions that a character may do, abilities are the extra twist the character adds to the skill.
 Abilities provide the opportunity to add special effects to a skill, reflecting the character improvement and mastery, his personal take on the way skills can be used. </summary>
-  <i> For example:
+  <i> For example:<br>
-  * Upgrading Sword skill you may gain the Iaijutsu ability (counter attack on defence).
+  * Upgrading Sword skill you may gain the Iaijutsu ability (counter attack on defence).<br>
-  * Upgrading Fire spell: you may gain the Burning Bolt ability (burn condition) or Fire Ball (+1 target).
+  * Upgrading Fire spell: you may gain the Burning Bolt ability (burn condition) or Fire Ball (+1 target). <br>
-  * Upgrading History knowledge:you may gain the more specialised knowledge about Noble Families (ability).</i>
+  * Upgrading History knowledge:you may gain the more specialised knowledge about Noble Families (ability).</i> <br>
   </details>

 As such, abilities are *attached* to a given skill.
 Despite the similarities, abilities progression differs from skill progression as:

   1. Abilities' level is capped to -1 the level of the skill it is attached.
 As such, that do not reach the maximum level (roll double 6 only to level up) and do not provide the maximum level +1 bonus.
   2. Upgrading an ability to the next tier does not provide training to a skill or a new ability, it simply unlocks a more higher tier version of the ability.

 ## 2. Conflict
 ### 2.1 Conflict Structure
 [go to top](#table-of-contents)

 This system uses turns to structure the game, where **each turn is made by a single intervention from every player**, giving the opportunity for every player to take an action if he wishes to do so.
 Importantly, **all actions withing a turn occurs simiultaneously** so there is no clear initiative or turn order.
 At the begging of each turn, the previous actions are resolved, the consequences described and the new situation introduced. **Conflict arises any time the outcome of the players' actions is uncertain**.
 As such, each conflict should reflect a specific situations matching one of the [character's attributes](#12-character-attributes).

-All conflicts are solved with a narrative approach, where the results from the previous turn inform on the behavior of the NPCs on the next turn. *This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated, its actions are determined by the number of successes and failures the players accumulated during the conflict, where each success reflect a new action, approach or consideration noticeable by the players*.
+<details><summary>All conflicts are solved with a narrative, <a href="https://www.dndbeyond.com/posts/355-how-to-run-combat-in-the-theater-of-the-mind">theater of the mind</a> approach, where the results from the previous turn inform on the behavior of the NPCs on the next turn.</summary>
+  <i>This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated, its actions are determined by the number of successes and failures the players accumulated during the conflict, where each success reflect a new action, approach or consideration noticeable by the players.<i></details>

 ### 2.2 Conflict actions
 [go to top](#table-of-contents)

 During conflict, **each player is allowed to move and choose one other actions each turn** with a potential defense action being called if the character is attacked.
 Actions are free-form and if the player comes up with an idea, that should be implemented within reason.
-Basic actions include:
+As such, **each player calls on an action by describe it and its intentions.** Basic actions include:

   > **Move action**: cover 1 "space" of movement.
   > **Attack action**: actively attempt to cause damage to a target (either with sword or word!)